-Note: For locations outside the U.S., contact the Haemonetics local office.
-For a list of worldwide office locations and contact information, visit www.haemonetics.com/officelocations.

-Clinical Training

-Your local Haemonetics representative will provide staff training upon delivery of the Cell Saver Elite+ equipment and should be contacted to organize further instruction, if needed.

-Repair Service

-Haemonetics maintains a worldwide network of company-trained service representatives responsible for responding to technical needs concerning equipment.
-If service beyond the routine maintenance and cleaning described in this manual is required, the local Haemonetics representative should be contacted to provide specific instruction.

-Product Return Guidelines

-Alert: Haemonetics products must be properly cleaned and packaged prior to their return.
+i Note: In the continental U.S., the Haemonetics Customer Care Center may be reached by calling (800) 537-2802 or by emailing productsupport@haemonetics.com.
+For contact information, visit www.haemonetics.com/contact-support.
+Clinical Training Your local Haemonetics representative will provide staff training upon delivery of the Cell Saver Elite+ equipment and should be contacted to organize further instruction, if needed.
+Repair Service Haemonetics maintains a worldwide network of company-trained service representatives responsible for responding to technical needs concerning equipment.
+If service beyond the routine maintenance and cleaning described in this manual is required, the Haemonetics Customer Care Center should be contacted to provide specific instruction.
+Equipment Disposal For details on how to properly dispose of any Cell Saver Elite+ equipment, contact your local Haemonetics office specified at the website listed above.
+Product Return Guidelines Alert: Haemonetics products must be properly cleaned and packaged prior to their return.
 It remains an important responsibility of the customer to reduce potential health hazards by being aware of the risks involved in the shipping, handling and testing of this material.

-If, for any reason, merchandise must be returned to the company, the customer should contact the local Haemonetics representative to arrange for repairs or returns using procedures to ensure proper handling and subsequent analysis.
+If, for any reason, merchandise must be returned to the company, the customer should contact the Haemonetics Customer Care Center to arrange for repairs or returns using procedures to ensure proper handling and subsequent analysis.
 No returns will be accepted without advanced authorization.
 Units returned to Haemonetics for repair are subject to biohazard charges if any component is contaminated with blood or blood products.